 - Continue meditating in this way for at least ten minutes.
 This will train your mind to achieve your goals.

-I’ve used this technique for many different students in my online meditation lessons.
+I’ve used this technique for many different students in my meditation lessons.
 With this method, I’ve helped people to find confidence, cultivate love, lose weight, and achieve some truly wonderful things.
 I hope you find it helpful.

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations.